This video explains the best time to visit the Caribbean and avoid the annual hurricane season.

 Anyone planning their first Caribbean vacation may want to know when is the best time to go because of work or family reasons.

-People with children in school may be limited to spring break, summer and winter break, all of which are popular times to vacation in the Caribbean.
+People with children in school may be limited to spring, summer and winter breaks, all of which are popular times to vacation in the Caribbean.
 But these times also tend to have higher prices as a result.
-Late summer also brings a higher risk of rain.
+Late summer brings a higher risk of rain.

 People without children have more options and may find better prices in off seasons, although the weather often isn’t as good as spring and early summer.